 Gunfire for anyone unfortunate enough to be standing near it can be quite damaging to the ears registering at a quite loud 145-155 decibels.
 This is the very reason why you should always wear ear protection when on a firing range.

 Blue whales mostly emit very loud, highly structured, repetitive low-frequency rumbling sounds that can travel for many miles underwater.
-These songs may be used for communicating with other blue whales, especially in order to attract and find mates.
+These songs may be used to communicate with other blue whales, especially to attract and find mates.
 The call of the blue whale reaches levels up to 188 decibels.
 This extraordinarily loud whistle can be heard for hundreds of miles underwater.
-The whale is the loudest, and, the largest animal on earth.
+The whale is the loudest and largest animal on earth.

-The 1883 the Krakatoa eruption ejected more than 25 cubic kilometres of rock, ash, and pumice and generated the loudest sound historically reported at 180 Decibels: the cataclysmic explosion was distinctly heard as far away as Perth in Australia approx. 1,930 miles (3,110 km), and the island of Rodrigues near Mauritius approx. 3,000 miles (5,000 km).
+The 1883 Krakatoa eruption ejected more than 25 cubic kilometers of rock, ash, and pumice.
+It generated the loudest sound historically reported at 180 Decibels: the cataclysmic explosion was distinctly heard as far away as Perth in Australia approx. 1,930 miles (3,110 km), and the island of Rodrigues near Mauritius approx. 3,000 miles (5,000 km).

-The Tunguska event was a massive explosion that occurred near the Podkamennaya (Under Rock) Tunguska River in what is now Krasnoyarsk Krai of Russia, at 7:40 AM on June 30, 1908.
+The Tunguska event was a massive explosion near the Podkamennaya (Under Rock) Tunguska River in Krasnoyarsk Krai of Russia, at 7:40 AM on June 30, 1908.
 The explosion was most likely caused by the air burst of a large meteoroid or comet fragment at an altitude of 5 to 10 kilometers (3–6 mi) above Earth’s surface.
-It was measured with the similar impact of a 1000-Mega-ton bomb with a decibel rating 300-315.
-This is often considered to be the loudest single-event in history.
+It was measured with the similar impact of a 1000-Mega-ton bomb with a decibel rating of 300-315.
+This is often considered to be the loudest single event in history.

 Lake Taupo is a large lake in the middle of the North Island of New Zealand.
-The lake is the caldera that resulted from a massive volcanic erruption in 180 AD.
+The lake is the caldera that resulted from a massive volcanic eruption in 180 AD.
 It is New Zealand’s largest eruption in 20,000 years.
 It ejected around 120 cubic kilometers of material, of which 30 cubic kilometers were ejected in the space of a few minutes.
-It is believed that the eruption column was 50 kilometres high, twice as high as the eruption column from Mount St. Helens in 1980.
+It is believed that the eruption column was 50 kilometers high, twice as high as the eruption column from Mount St. Helens in 1980.
 The resulting ash turned the sky red over Rome and China.
 This eruption was reportedly heard in China.
-Lake Taupo today, is one of New Zealand’s popular tourist attractions for its beauty and swimming.
-The fact that the lake is the largest fresh water lake in Australasia, and approximately the same size as Singapore, ensures it is a huge ‘must do’ component to many tourists.
+Lake Taupo, today, is one of New Zealand’s popular tourist attractions for its beauty and swimming.
+The fact that the lake is the largest freshwater lake in Australasia and approximately the same size as Singapore ensures it is a huge ‘must do’ component to many tourists.